 This guide will help me to serve as a reference in the future, and may be it is useful for you people also.

 Linode offers flexible plans, decide which is best for you depending on your blog or site visitors and page views per day.
-I went with Linode 512 which is enough if you get few thousand visitors a day.
+I went with Linode 512 (now on Linode 1GB as Linode upgraded for free all their customers to 1GB plan) which is enough if you get few thousand visitors a day.
 While signing up you can select on which Linode data center you want to host your site.
 Select a data center that is closest to your visitors.

 Now you can login to your server using root password you setup in the process.
 You can find the IP address of your server in the Remote Access tab of Linode Manager.
 You can use PuTTY to login to your server from Windows system.